im-varun/sareq/ROADMAP.md

   - Ability to run saved requests from the local registry (HTTP Requests Registry)
 - Add support for colored output
 - Add feature for logging activity of the application
+- Add support for prettify'ing JSON output
+- Add support for input from files
+- Add support for output to files